richardtheb/TTQC/README.md

 >escape she forgot her sleepiness.

-The program takes the three parts and reassembles the quote, but formats each part differently.
+The program takes the three parts and reassembles the quote, but formats each part differently, as copntrolled by the config.json file.
 By default, the main text is black, but the quote time is in red.

 ## Installation